illus0r/lakruzz/wolfware/intro/bonnie.md

 ---

 ## A bloddy yet edifying tale about consultancy
-__The story you are about to read is a retelling of one of the many parallel stories, that are told in Quentin Tarantino's movie Pulp Fiction.__
+The story you are about to read is a retelling of one of the many parallel stories, that are told in Quentin Tarantino's movie Pulp Fiction.
+{: .cuff}

 Jules Winnfield and Vincent Vega are sitting in front of a car.
 On the back seat is the young boy Marvin.
 This has been the worst day in Marvin's life, which by the way is about to come to an end real soon.